 How to Join Avi Videos on Mac for Free

-So do you want to join AVI video files on Mac?
-The problem is that you don't have any idea how to get started, right?
+How to join AVI video files on Mac?
+The problem is that you don't have any ideas about getting started, right?
 Well, it's a good thing that you have landed on this post.
-This post aims to present 2 free options in joining movies together in fast and user friendly manner.
-On this account, this resource includes the benefits and drawbacks of each option so that you would be able to find the right one that will fit exactly to your needs.
-The two options are using of Terminal or through the use of QuickTime.
-Let's take a closer look on the two.
+This post aims to present 3 free options in joining movies together in a fast and user-friendly manner.
+On this account, this resource includes the benefits and drawbacks of each option so that you would be able to find the right one that will fit exactly your needs.

-To begin with the use of Terminal, all you have to do is to modify the directory of the locations of your movie files.
-The first thing you need to is to open Terminal located in Apps.
-You should do this alongside with modifying the directory command.
+To begin with the use of Terminal, You have to modify the directory of the locations of your movie files.
+The first thing you need to is to open a Terminal located in Apps.
+You should do this alongside modifying the directory command.
 There are two ways on how you can do it.
-First is to type out the path manually and the second one is to drop the folder to the Terminal window before you click enter.
+The first is to type out the path manually and the second one is to drop the folder to the Terminal window before you click enter.

 Next is to stick the movie files together.
 In this method, the second movie file will be taken.
 With this, you have to put the bytes on the end part of the initial file and go over it again until such time that all you work on all the files.
 With the use of Terminal, opt for pot down; make use of the cat which is located on the word concentrate command.